Blind-Striker/gender-prediction-turkish/README.md

 var genderPredictionService = buildServiceProvider.GetRequiredService<IGenderPredictionService>();
 ```

-After library is initialized, it is very easy to use
+The singleton registration of the GenderPredictionEngine is important for performance, since its loads and initialize the trained model.
+After the library is initialized, it is very easy to use.

 ```csharp
 GenderPredictionModel model = genderPredictionService.Predict("Deniz");